ORGANIC CHEMISTRY 2

 OH, NH2, RO, X.

-Other hand there are two effects which cause deactivation in benzene.
+On the other hand, there are two effects which cause deactivation in benzene.

 i.
 Negative Inductive effect (-I).